-This policy is based on the Department for Education's statutory guidance Keeping Children Safe in Education (2020) and Working Together to Safeguard Children (2018), and the Governance Handbook.
+This policy is based on the Department for Education's statutory guidance Keeping Children Safe in Education (2021), Working Together to Safeguard Children (2018) (and 2020 update) and the Governance Handbook.
 We comply with this guidance and the arrangements agreed and published by our 3 local safeguarding partners.